VISIT OUR ART STORE ▶

 Charcoal Pencils: General’s and Woodless

-Now, I want to show you two different kinds of charcoal pencils.
-The first is General's charcoal pencil, the regular sort inside the wood casing.
-You can use it like any other drawing pencil.
+Now, the artist wants to show two different kinds of charcoal pencils.
+The first is General’s charcoal pencil, the regular sort inside the wood casing.
+It can be used like any other drawing pencil.

 The second one is a woodless charcoal pencil.
 It has a painted coating, and the entire thing is charcoal.

-This is great because you can easily shade with the pencil's side.
-I've enjoyed playing with these in my art journal.
+This is great because the artist can easily shade with the pencil’s side.
+The artist has enjoyed playing with these in an art journal.
 They make some fantastic marks.

 Charcoal pencils

-I make some marks with both.
-The Medium pencil gives me a nice, clear line, like the compressed stick.
+The artist makes some marks with both.
+The Medium pencil gives a nice, clear line, like the compressed stick.
 The soft pencil lays down an even darker line.

 Medium pencil vs General’s pencil

-When I blend with my finger, the Medium pencil has some blends, but not a lot.
-The soft General's pencil blends a little more.
-That makes sense since it's softer and darker.
+When the artist blends with a finger, the Medium pencil has some blends, but not a lot.
+The soft General’s pencil blends a little more.
+That makes sense since it’s softer and darker.

-Now, I add some watercolor over both pencils to see how they react.
+Now, the artist adds some watercolor over both pencils to see how they react.

 With the Medium pencil, there’s not much effect.
 But with the soft pencil, there’s a little more darkening.
 Still, the compressed stick affects watercolor the most by far.